kulttuuri/containers-on-the-fly/webapp/backend/README.md

 pip install -r requirements.txt
 ```

-After that, server can be started be using pre-made start script:
+After that, server can be started by using the pre-made start script:

 ```
 ./start